 3. Waterproof bag

-Whether you are having a lazy beach day or will be going out on an excursion, a waterproof bag is a sure way to keep your belongings dry.
-They come in different sizes and styles, so you’ll have to determine what the best size is for you.
+Whether you’re having a lazy beach day or will be going out on an excursion, a waterproof bag is a sure way to keep your belongings dry.
+They come in different sizes and styles, so you’ll have to determine what’s best for you.

 There were times where I spent the whole day away from the hotel.
 I needed a bag that could carry about 2-liters of water, snacks, sunscreen, a book, and my camera.
 Therefore, I needed a bag that was big, durable and comfortable.